hackclub/hackedu-legacy/README.md

 # hackEDU

-HackEDU provides students resources to start computer science clubs at their high schools.
+hackEDU helps students start programming clubs at their high schools.
+This is our website.